Hibiscus is part of the mallow or Malvaceae family and is a popular garden plant.

 Using a clean gardening tool such as scissors or a knife, gently score the sides of the end of each stem.

-This will increase the area from which roots will grow from.
+This will increase the area from which roots will grow.

 Dip the stems’ ends in a rooting hormone.
 We recommend using a rooting gel, as it is a mess-free option that is very straightforward to use.

-Avoid propagating hibiscus during cold seasons, unless you own a greenhouse or a professional heat lamp.
+Avoid propagating hibiscus during cold seasons, unless you own a greenhouse or heat mat.

 These plants originate from warm and tropic environments where the temperature is usually over 100 degrees Fahrenheit.